 In LDB, 0.08%/-8.52%/-25.25% for CTC/Class F/SCC 1080p classes, separately.

-Introduction
+Proposed CE test

 In last JVET meeting, CPR mode [1] was adopted into BMS software for further evaluation.
 At the same time, separate coding trees for luma and chroma in I slice was adopted in to VTM.
 The interaction of CPR mode and dual-tree structure is reported in CE8.2.
 When dual-tree is enabled for a P slice where the current picture is the only reference picture, the following applies to chroma coding units: